Improving performance with system catalog caching

-It is important that you carefully follow the instructions in this topic to ensure that system catalogs are loaded and unloaded correctly, and shared memory is allocated and freed correctly.
+It is important that you carefully follow the instructions in this topic to ensure that system catalogs are loaded and unloaded correctly, and that shared memory is allocated and freed correctly.

 You can improve performance by instructing xfODBC to cache system catalogs.
 When a system catalog is cached, the xfODBC driver consults the cached catalog in memory rather than rereading the catalog from disk for each new command.

 To cache system catalogs,